rkretch91/js-exercises/exercises/random-quotes/Exercise.md

 ## Exercise

-You will create a random quote generator, that uses quotes that are stored in an array.
+Create a random quote generator, that uses quotes that are stored in an array.
 There's a default array in the template, to help if you don't know good quotes.

 __You have to create:__